The Final Conflict (film): Plot

 Damien tells Peter to follow DeCarlo, resulting in Damien learning that his adviser, Harvey Dean, had concealed the date of his son's birth when Peter reports that DeCarlo visited Dean's wife Barbara and revealed her husband's role in the infant murders.
-Dean refuses to kill his son and makes preparations to flee the country, only to return home and be killed by his wife who just killed their son with a burning iron while under Damien's demonic influence.
+Dean refuses to kill his son and plans to flee the country.
+He returns home to Barbara, who has killed their son while under Damien's demonic influence.
+She then kills Dean with a burning iron.

 DeCarlo later visits Reynolds and reveals that Peter is now under Damien's influence and that the real Christ child is now beyond Damien's reach.
 Agreeing to help DeCarlo, Reynolds tricks Damien with the promise to bring him to the church ruins where the Christ child is in exchange for Peter.
 The plan backfires when Damien spots DeCarlo first and uses Peter as a human shield against the dagger.
 As Peter dies in his mother's arms, Damien throttles Father DeCarlo before calling out for Christ to appear before him and "face him".
 This leaves Damien open to be stabbed in the back by Reynolds using DeCarlo's Megiddo dagger.

-As Damien staggers through the courtyard and collapses, a vision of Christ appears in the archway above him.
-Damien mocks Christ for thinking he has won, and then dies.
+As Damien staggers through the courtyard and collapses, Christ then appears in the archway above him as a corporealized bright light.
+Damien mocks Christ for thinking he has won, and then collapses and dies from the dagger's wound.
 DeCarlo reappears carrying Peter's body and hands him to a praying Kate.
 As they leave the ruins, Bible passages are shown on-screen.